 As a golfer gets older and begins to lose flexibility, you can see it in their posture and swing.
 Their posture becomes more stooped, their swing gets shorter and they lose distance on their drives.
-If this is happening to you, you can try new technology or take a lesson to find some improvement, but those are only temporary fixes.
+If this is happening to you, you can try new technology which or take a lesson to find some improvement, but those are only temporary fixes.

 The truth is, until you restore that lost range of motion and flexibility to your body, your swing will continue to deteriorate and your game will suffer.
 In my experience with treating and training golfers over 35, the fastest way I can improve their game is by improving their flexibility.

 The first rule in proper stretching is to breathe out with the stretch.
 If you hold your breath while stretching, it actually makes that muscle tighten and will restrict your flexibility.
 When you move into a stretch, breathe out and hold for about 5 seconds.
 Do 3 – 5 repetitions in each direction or with each side.
 You should feel a good stretch at the end of your range but no pain.